Beware spiritually unclean objects that God detests

 (Note: For some specific examples related to witchcraft or idol worship, please refer to the list found in “2.
 Cleanse our homes” in Breaking off from the occult.)

 We can pray to ask God for forgiveness for dishonouring Him before disposing of them permanently.
-This may mean that we will have to:
+This may mean that we may have to:

 - delete digital apps or data